-The Salvation Army is non-party political and as such we do not take a stance on the outcome of an election nor support any political party or candidate.
+The Salvation Army is non-party political and as such we do not take a stance on the outcome of an election nor support any political party.

 Staff, volunteers, members and officers are free to join a political party, but this must be in a personal capacity.
-Officers, in particular, must ensure that their membership is not taken to be an endorsement by The Salvation Army of a political party or hinder their ability to minister to people with different political views.
+Officers in particular must ensure that their membership is not taken to be an endorsement by The Salvation Army.